japho/japho.github.io/README.md

 # Welcome

-This is a blog based on jekyll created by Japho and available on [https://japho.top/](https://japho.top/)
+This is a blog based on jekyll created by Japho and now available on [https://japho.top/](https://japho.top/)

 Now you are on **master branch**.